jamesplease/redux-resource/docs/guides/creating-resources.md

 request may be for a bulk creation).
 In these situations, you can just use a single label, such as `"create"`, for all of your creation requests.

+### Successful Creates

+When an action of type `CREATE_RESOURCES_SUCCEEDED` is dispatched, the reducer will update any of the resources in your state tree with the ones included in the action's `resources`.

+The metadata for each of those resources will also be changed to have `createStatus: 'SUCCEEDED'`.

+If a `label` is passed, then the IDs for the label will be updated to include the new IDs.

 ### Example Action Creator

 This example shows an action creator to create a single book.
 It uses the